didier-durand/qstensils/doc/q_list_documents.md

 ```

 Filtering based on file status is available.
 For example, to retrieve all files that could not be properly indexed, i.e
-are not in `INDEXED`status, by the indexer of your Amazon Q application when doing a data source synchronization, you
+are not in `INDEXED` status, by the indexer of your Amazon Q application when doing a data source synchronization, you
 can type the following command:

 ```
 python3 list_docs.py --app_id <your-q-app-id> --idx_id <your-q-idx-id> --exclude INDEXED
 ```

-some example (with a fraction of the results):
+some example of a complete list of documents (only fraction of the results) with global inventory at the end:
 ```
-    % python3 q_list_docs.py --app_id 123-abc-456 --idx_id 789-xyz-987  --json --inv
+    % python3 q_list_docs.py --app_id 123-abc-456 --idx_id 789-xyz-987  --inv

     <.....>
     {